openstack/heat-templates/hot/software-config/elements/heat-config-puppet/README.rst

 -------------
   use_facter: default True.
 Set to True to pass puppet inputs via Facter
   use_hiera: default False.
 Set to True to pass puppet inputs via Hiera
+  modulepath: If set, puppet will use this filesystem path to load modules